TL-SC3171G - Surveillance Camera TP-LINK - Free user manual and instructions

 7.2.2 Alarm sending

-File attachment: Set whether an image file is attached to the mail sent or not.
-When On is selected, the image file made by the settings below is attached.
+Alarm sending: Select On to send mail in connection with alarm detection.
+File attachment: Set whether an image file is attached to the sent mail.
+When On is selected, the image file created by the settings below is attached.
 When Off is selected, only the message is sent.
+Image file name: Enter the file name you want to assign to the image to attach to the mail.
+You can use up to 10 alphanumeric characters, hyphens (-), and underscores (_) for naming.
+Suffix: Select a suffix to add to the file name.

-- Sequence number: A consecutive number of 10 digits between 0000000001 and 4294967295 and two fixed digits 00 is added to the Image file name.
+- Sequence number: A consecutive number of 10 digits between 0000000001 and 4294967295, plus two fixed digits 00, is added to the image file name.

 Motion detection